Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{id}, {createdBy}"``.
      * - ``--filter "{JSON VALUE=SPECIFIC VALUE}"``
        - Returns results that match the filter criteria.
 For example: ``--filter "{name=drag}"``.
 Additional filter options are available in the :ref:``Ls Filters`` section.
      * - ``--page INTEGER``
-       - The results page you wish to view.
+       - The results page you want to view.
      * - ``--pagesize INTEGER``
        - The number of results you want to show per page.
      * - ``--json``